Monument Valley Area Must-Do Guide

 Gaze Upon More Unusual Geology near Mexican Hat

 The town of Mexican Hat, Utah, is about 20 miles northeast of Monument Valley Navajo Tribal Park.
 However, the namesake rock formation for the town of Mexican Hat is actually about 1.5 miles north of town on the left, well marked and with good dirt roads leading right to it.
 Local legend tells of the love of a young Mexican vaquero for a Native American maiden who, alas, was already married to an evil old medicine man.
 When the medicine man learned of the affair, he turned the vaquero to stone.
 If the rock doesn’t seem to look much like a sombrero to you, it might help the illusion to consider it to be upside down, suggesting the medicine man first turned his rival on his head.
 Behind the sombrero is an interesting geologic formation called the Navajo Rug, a wavy pattern in the cliff strata.

 The little town of Mexican Hat has depended largely on several minor oil and mining booms; today it benefits from the fair stream of tourists to this remote corner of Utah.
-This is home base for several land and river tour companies and makes a good base for exploring the surrounding wilderness areas.
+This is

 For those who are accomplished technical rock climbers, the unusual rock formation called Mexican Hat offers a tempting summit.
 Unlike the rock towers in the tribal park, Mexican Hat is on BLM land and climbing is legal.
 Read more about climbing on the Mexican Hat.

 Visit Valley of the Gods and Goosenecks State Park